rezakharamani/DiseasePredictionClassification/CodeDescription.md

 <br></br>
-<mark>There are 133 columns in the training dataset that all of them have filled with 0 / 1 values except `target label` filled by string values like AIDS, Diabets, Cancer and so on.</mark>
+<mark> There are 133 columns in the training dataset that all of them have filled with 0 / 1 values except `target label` filled by string values like AIDS, Diabets, Cancer and so on.</mark>

 <br>
 <br>

+<mark>Hello